Recipe: New Year’s Hoppin’ John Potato Salad

 - 2 tablespoons finely minced fresh dill (remove thick stem first)

-- 1 Meyer lemon (both zest and some juice will be used)
+- 1 Meyer lemon (both zest and some juice will be used) or use a regular lemon

 - 1 cup cooked black-eyed peas